Notes on the English language.

 It's just the dog eating its bone.

-- Efficacy: The power to produce a desired effect
+- Efficacy : The likelihood or potency to produce a desired effect.

-- Libertarian: one who believes in freedom of action and thoughtl one who believes in free will.
+- Libertarian : one who believes in freedom of action and thought; one who believes in free will.